kedro-org/kedro/docs/source/03_tutorial/05_package_a_project.md

 ## What is next?

 You have now successfully built a project along with its documentation and packaged it using one of standard Python distribution formats.
 You may choose to open-source your project and make it available to a wider community of users and contributors.
-For further steps we advise you to consult [this GitHub guide](https://github.com/open-source), [PyPI help](https://pypi.org/help/), a [Read the Docs tutorial](https://docs.readthedocs.io/en/latest/intro/getting-started-with-sphinx.html#), and a guide to [Open Source Licenses & Standards](https://opensource.org/licenses).
+For further steps we advise you to consult [this GitHub guide](https://github.com/open-source), [PyPI help](https://pypi.org/help/), a [Read the Docs tutorial](https://docs.readthedocs.io/en/latest/intro/getting-started-with-sphinx.html#), and a guide on [Open Source Licenses & Standards](https://opensource.org/licenses).